Ideal polyhedron: Examples and counterexamples

 Truncating a single vertex from a cube produces a simple polyhedron (one with three edges per vertex) that cannot be realized as an ideal polyhedron: by Miquel's six circles theorem, if seven of the eight vertices of a cube are ideal, the eighth vertex is also ideal, and so the vertices created by truncating it cannot be ideal.
 There also exist polyhedra with four edges per vertex that cannot be realized as ideal polyhedra.
 If a simplicial polyhedron (one with all faces triangles) has all vertex degrees between four and six (inclusive) then it has an ideal representation, but the triakis tetrahedron is simplicial and non-ideal, and the 4-regular non-ideal example above shows that for non-simplicial polyhedra, having all degrees in this range does not guarantee an ideal realization.

+A stacked polyhedron is a polyhedron that can be obtained by gluing together tetrahedra, face-to-face.
+It can be described combinatorially by a dual tree whose vertices are the tetrahedra and whose edges connect the pairs of tetrahedra that are glued together.
+The resulting polyhedron is ideal if and only if this tree has at most three edges per vertex.
+For instance, the triakis tetrahedron and Goldner–Harary polyhedron are stacked polyhedra whose dual trees have, respectively, one and two degree-four vertices, with all remaining vertices being leaves of the dual tree.
+Therefore, these polyhedra are not ideal.